Moonjelly Foundation supports Indigenous-led stewardship of land, sea, and community health through shared knowledge and applied research.

 Moonjelly Academy is the living expression of our work - bringing together years of trust-based practice across Indigenous communities in the Pacific.

-What began as immersive relationship-building, peer-to-peer knowledge exchange, Indigenous governance circles, applied science, food systems work, and place-based stewardship now functions as one integrated learning and action platform.
+What began as immersive relationship-building, peer-to-peer knowledge exchange, Indigenous governance circles, applied science, food systems work, and place-based stewardship now functions as one integrated learning and action program.

 The Academy supports communities to: